ashleykleynhans/ansible-role-postfix/README.md

 Ansible role to configure postfix MTA.

-This role is based on the [https://github.com/linux-system-roles/postfix](Red Hat, Inc. postfix role), which has a couple of shortcomings in that it is not idempotent (which is an Ansible anti-pattern), and also only supports adding/updating configuration items, and not removing them.
+This role is based on the [Red Hat, Inc. postfix role](https://github.com/linux-system-roles/postfix), which has a couple of shortcomings in that it is not idempotent (which is an Ansible anti-pattern), and also only supports adding/updating configuration items, and not removing them.